reedjones/horrible-search-engines/README.md

-# horrible-google-search
+# horrible Search Engines
-A list of horrible search engines and the pain they have caused.
+A horrible list of search engines and the pain they cause.

 ![blah](https://img.shields.io/badge/horrible-horrible-red)